gyming1849/Group-Formation/README.md

 # Running using Venv

+You can use the `setup_venv.sh` script to create and activate a virtual environment or alternatively follow these steps to set it up manually.
 First create a virtual environment using venv.
 You can use any name instead of env.

 ```